matthewsides/Study-of-APIs/README.md

 Upon implementing these improvements and fixing the issues that were noted during both forms of testing, other changes that could be made to the current features in a future update pertains to hiding the mesh upon contact with the camera as a better way to avoid clipping and stop occolusion.
 Whilst using code to lock the players Y axis with the objects pivot and creating an offset to make the player rotation less smooth and more realistic (natural), are more changes that could be implemented in a future update to further improve on the current application (game).

+### API's Used
+Following the development of a prototype for the collective systems that will formulate a finished game and the potentional improvements outlined in the above paragraphs it is necessary to go into more detail into the API's used during development and in the final implementation.

+As stated in the API and development enviroment section Unity, the development enviroment used provides a plethora of API's,pre-set components and systems.

+The primary API's used in the development of this demo include Unity's built in Physics system which encompassess player gravity and object collision

 ## Biblography

 Beal.
 Vangie, (No date).
 API - application program interface.
 Available at: https://www.webopedia.com/TERM/A/API.html [Accessed: 17/11/2018].